bcgov/ols-router/router-developer-guide.md

 Your application can store router results or display them on any web map.

 ## API Key
 Use of the BC Route Planner REST API is currently restricted to government.
-If you are working on a government application that needs routing, please email [DataBC](mailto:Data@gov.bc.ca) for an API key.
-Be sure to include the name of the project and the business area responsible.
+If you are working on a government application that needs routing, please visit [here](https://github.com/bcgov/gwa/wiki/Developer-Guide#developer-api-keys) to find out how to get an API key.

 ## Distance Resource
 The distance resource represents the length and duration of the shortest or fastest route between given points.
 Here are some examples: